TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Of course, there are too many to count, but here are some:

-• Sitting in the ruins of Roca Vecchia, the Bronze Age village built atop karst caves and overlooking the sea on Day 1 with no one else in sight.
-Anywhere else in the world a site like this would have been overrun with tourists.
+• On Day 1, I sat in the ruins of Roca Vecchia, a Bronze Age village built atop karst caves, overlooking the sea with no one else in sight.
+A site like this would have been overrun with tourists anywhere else in the world.

-• Cycling along a tiny path from Otranto on Day 2 and slipping through a fence after a few kilometres to view the Saint Angelo Byzantine crypt.
-Excavated in the rock by the Basilian monks escaping from the east during the iconoclastic persecution, the crypt still shows some of the bright frescos—a slice of history in the most unlikely place and for us alone.
+• On Day 2, I cycled along a tiny path from Otranto.
+I slipped through a fence after a few kilometers to view the Saint Angelo Byzantine crypt.
+Excavated in the rock by the Basilian monks escaping from the east during the iconoclastic persecution, the crypt still shows some of the bright frescos — a slice of history in the most unlikely place and for us alone.

-• Stopping on a hot Day 3 in Specchia Gallone at Caroppo Bakery, a vast, cool set of rooms where not only was bread made from wheat grown and ground on the premises and cooked in stone ovens, but vegetables, fruits and meat were also provided from the property.
-Sipping a delicious local rosé wine and sampling over a dozen local dishes, like pitta di patate, zucchini lesse, and arancini di riso before a tour of the property by the genial son.
+• On a hot Day 3 in Specchia Gallone, we stopped at Caroppo Bakery, a vast, cool set of rooms where not only was bread made from wheat grown and ground on the premises and cooked in stone ovens, but vegetables, fruits, and meat were also provided from the property.
+Before the genial son toured the property with us, we sipped a delicious local rosé wine.
+We sampled over a dozen local dishes, like pitta di patate di zucchini lesse, and arancini di riso.

 • The "Zen" of cycling along country lanes and footpaths through olive groves and hardly ever encountering anyone on much of the route, led on by our indefatigable GPS and the brilliance of the scarlet poppies ever ahead lining the fields.